wacncontent/CustomizeTool/addCommentOutput/articles/resource-group-using-tags.md

 Each tag you add to a resource or resource group is automatically added to the subscription-wide taxonomy.
 You can also prepopulate the taxonomy for your subscription with tag names and values you'd like to use as resources are tagged in the future.

 > [AZURE.NOTE] You can only apply tags to resources that support Resource Manager operations.
-If you created a Virtual Machine, Virtual Network, or Storage through the classic deployment model (such as through the Azure Management Portal or [Service Management <!-- deleted by customization API](/home/features/api-management/)) --><!-- keep by customization: begin --> API](https://msdn.microsoft.com/zh-cn/library/azure/dn948465.aspx)) <!-- keep by customization: end -->, you cannot apply a tag to that resource.
+If you created a Virtual Machine, Virtual Network, or Storage through the classic deployment model (such as through the Azure Management Portal or [Service Management API](/home/features/api-management/)), you cannot apply a tag to that resource.
 You must re-deploy these resources through Resource Manager to support tagging.
 All other resources support tagging.

 ## Tags in the preview portal